Sky News Weather Channel: History

-Change of management and re-branding
+Change of Management and Rebranding

 In the wake of the 2012 merger of Foxtel and Austar, and the subsequent dissolution of XYZ Networks, it was announced that from 30 November 2012 management and operational responsibility for The Weather Channel would be assumed by Sky News Australia, with The Weather Channel to be re-launched as Sky News Weather in 2013.
 The rebrand took place on 25 January 2013.

-Digital services

-On Foxtel and Austar digital services, an interactive weather service is available.
-It provides local weather information, such as current conditions, marine and surf reports, dam information, 28-day rain forecast, capital city forecast and forecasts for the user's postcode.
-It also provides a state radar, national satellite and national lightning tracker.